 Wanda Decwikiel, Co-Chair of the Marshall Square Resource Network Peace Committee added, “The richness of the culture, education and health of the community, depends on our stand against violence.
 We want to continue to live in our community, but unfortunately many people leave because they don’t feel safe.”

-The march wrapped up at Our Lady of Tepeyac Social Center, where alters were on display to pay tribute to community members who lost their lives to domestic violence.
+Before wrapping up the event, the group marched to Our Lady of Tepeyac Social Center, where altars were on display to pay tribute to community members who lost their lives to domestic violence.

 They were joined by Alderman George Cardenas, of Chicago’s 12th Ward.
 He sees the event as a tool to unite the community.

 “The Peace March yields benefits,” Alderman Cardenas said.
 “People see the march as a unifying event.
 As a place to go if they suffer from domestic violence, are bullied at school, or if they just want their voice to be heard.
 This is where you go.”